Health Tips

 What causes water retention? 👣

-The causes of water retention are linked to an imbalance in the circulation of water inside the blood vessels.
-This is what we call Starling's balance: Our body is in fact composed on average of 65% water, naturally eliminated by the kidneys after having been filtered by the arteries.
-In cases of water retention, the arterial capillaries filter the water but the venous capillaries do not absorb the filtered water quickly enough.
-The venous capillaries, which have the role of reabsorbing filtered water at the same time as carbon dioxide and waste, no longer perform their function properly.
+The causes of water retention are linked to an imbalance in the circulation of water within the blood vessels.
+This is known as Starling's equilibrium: our bodies are composed of an average of 65% water, which is naturally eliminated by the kidneys after being filtered by the arteries.
+In cases of water retention, the arterial capillaries filter the water, but the venous capillaries do not absorb the filtered water quickly enough.
+The venous capillaries, whose role is to reabsorb the filtered water along with carbon dioxide and waste products, no longer perform their function properly.

-It should be noted that water retention problems mainly affect women, and that 50% of the female population is affected.
+It should be noted that water retention problems mainly affect women, with 50% of the female population being affected.

-The causes of water retention can be varied, including:
+The causes of water retention can vary, including:

 1. A diet high in salt.